 - 7. How is the "other more energy efficient equipment" pathway for HVAC compliance being interpreted? - a.
 Does the Department have guidance to share on what types of equipment will (or will not) comply with that option? - b.
-Will the Department review installed technologies to determine what meets or exceeds the efficiency baseline of a 'ductless split HVAC unit or variable refrigerant flow (VRF) system'? - 8.
+Will the Department review installed technologies to determine what meets or exceeds the efficiency baseline of a 'ductless split HVAC unit or variable refrigerant flow (VRF) system'? - c.
+Has the Department explicitly laid out which variables will be assessed in determining "more efficient equipment"? (new question added after March 10 meeting)

+- This is important for application scoring, therefore cannot go into detail at this time. - 8.
 Since the law calls out system types only (ductless mini-splits or VRF systems) in lieu of actual efficiencies, we are interpreting the efficiency requirements to be the corresponding IECC code minimums (2018 version adopted in IL) for the specific system type and size.
 For example, If a <6,000 sq ft customer is installing a 10 Ton unit, the efficiency of their equipment must be equal to or exceed the efficiencies of a 10 Ton ductless mini-split unit (which has efficiency ratings of 11.0 EER and 11.2 IEER per 2018 IECC), regardless of the type of system the customer actually installs.
 As long as the installed equipment has efficacies greater than 11.0 EER and 11.2 IEER (in this scenario), will they meet the requirement?
-Is this how the Department will also be interpreting those efficiency requirements? - c.
+Is this how the Department will also be interpreting those efficiency requirements?

+d.
 Note: This is of interest to utilities wanting to assist customers in their territory with HVAC system design.
-Understanding how different systems will be evaluated on an apples-to-apples comparison for efficiency levels will help utilities ensure they are not recommending equipment that would be considered non-compliant by the Department. - 9.
+Understanding how different systems will be evaluated on an apples-to-apples comparison for efficiency levels will help utilities ensure they are not recommending equipment that would be considered non-compliant by the Department.

+- This is important for application scoring, therefore cannot go into detail at this time. - 9.
 Will there be any type of ongoing monitoring of the energy efficiency requirements in the legislation?
-We understand (this is, of course, paraphrasing) that the emergency rule requires that a plan to meet these requirements be provided as part of the application process, and that the application is a binding agreement to implement that plan, but we have not seen any information that suggests that there would be any further monitoring or enforcement beyond those initial licensing requirements. - d.
-For example, would there be any site visits by inspectors or submission of energy consumption data required? - e.
-If there are site visits, how often will they occur and by whom? - f.
-Are inspectors knowledgeable in the building energy code and able to recognize whether equipment installed is compliant? - g.
-Are there any penalties for non-compliance? - h.
+We understand (this is, of course, paraphrasing) that the emergency rule requires that a plan to meet these requirements be provided as part of the application process, and that the application is a binding agreement to implement that plan, but we have not seen any information that suggests that there would be any further monitoring or enforcement beyond those initial licensing requirements. - e.
+For example, would there be any site visits by inspectors or submission of energy consumption data required? - f.
+If there are site visits, how often will they occur and by whom? - g.
+Are inspectors knowledgeable in the building energy code and able to recognize whether equipment installed is compliant? - h.
+Are there any penalties for non-compliance? - i.
 Note: Utilities are interested in this information in both the short term (e.g., right now) as well as in the long term (are there future plans to institute some type of enforcement/inspections that simply can't be done right now for logistical reasons)?